Best Places to Be a Real Estate Agent in Florida (2026)

 5. Join a brokerage – New agents must work under a licensed broker before operating independently.

 Following these steps will help you launch your real estate career in Florida.
+Start your preparation with our Florida real estate sales associate exam prep, or test your knowledge first with the free Florida real estate practice exam.

 Average real estate agent salary in Florida